navarroaxel/navarroaxel.github.io/blog/the-big-secret-of-react.md

 ## Introduction

-As a curious developer, I was wondering how React checks the array of dependencies, called `deps`, that I pass to the `useEffect`, `useCallback` and `useMemo` hooks.
+As a curious developer, I was wondering how React checks the dependencies array -called `deps`- that is passed to the `useEffect`, `useCallback` and `useMemo` hooks.
 I didn't find the answer anywhere.

 ```javascript
 useEffect(() => {